chenhaoxing/DiffUTE/README.md

 # DiffUTE
 This repository is the code of our NeurIPS'23 paper "DiffUTE: Universal Text Editing Diffusion Model".
-Unfortunately, pre-trained models and original code are not allowed to be made public due to the lisence of AntGroup.
+Unfortunately, pre-trained models are not allowed to be made public due to the lisence of AntGroup.
 You can easily reproduce our method using [diffusers](https://github.com/huggingface/diffusers) and [transformers](https://github.com/huggingface/transformers).
 ![](docs/ute.png)
 ## Getting Started with DiffUTE
 ### Installation